-Esophageal cancer is a disease that occurs in the esophagus $-a \log t$ to the that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
-The esophagus wall has several layers.
+Esophageal cancer is a disease that occurs in the esophagus - a long tube that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
 The two most common types of esophageal cancer are squamous cell carcinoma and adenocarcinoma.
-Squamous cell carcinomas occur in the inside layer of the esophagus whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus, near the stomach.
+Squamous cell carcinomas occur in the inside lining of the esophagus, often in the upper and middle portions, whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus near the stomach.